William Beaumont Prize in Gastroenterology

 Recognition

-The recipient will receive a $5,000 honorarium and will be recognized at the AGA Awards Ceremony during Digestive Disease Week®.
+The recipient will receive a $5,000 monetary prize and is recognized at the AGA Awards Ceremony during Digestive Disease Week®.
 AGA will reimburse the recipient’s travel expenses and provide hotel accomodations for up to two nights.
-Travel expenses for one guest will also be reimbursed.
+Travel expenses for one guest are also reimbursed.

 All nominations must be submitted online by a primary nominator who is an AGA member.
-The names of additional AGA members who support the nomination should be listed on the nomination form.
+The names of additional AGA members who support the nomination should be listed on the nomination form and included as signatories in the nomination letter.

-The following supporting materials must be uploaded with the nomination form in PDF format.
+Complete nomination packages include the following supporting materials, uploaded in PDF format.
 Please title the files using the nominee’s last name, first initial and the type of file (i.e., DoeJ_Letter.pdf, DoeJ_CV.pdf).

-• A nomination letter, not to exceed two pages, signed by the primary nominator and additional AGA members who support the nomination.
-If the letter has multiple signatures, additional signature pages beyond the two-page limit are allowed.
+• A nomination letter, not to exceed three pages, signed by the primary nominator and additional AGA members who support the nomination.
+If the letter has multiple signatures, additional signature pages beyond the three-page limit are allowed when the letter has multiple signatures.

 • Nominee’s curriculum vitae.